Almanzo Wilder: Settling in Missouri and later years

 From the accounts left by his wife and daughter, Almanzo Wilder appears to have been a quiet, stoic man, representative of the time and culture in which he lived.
 His love of farming, horses, and rural living are well documented within his family and friends' written recollections.

-Name origin

-In one of Laura Ingalls Wilder's books, Little Town on the Prairie, the attribution of her husband's unusual first name reads thus:

-It was wished on me.
-My folks have got a notion there always has to be an Almanzo in the family, because 'way back in the time of the Crusades there was a Wilder went to them, and an Arab or somebody saved his life.
-El Manzoor, the name was.
-They changed it after a while in England.

 In the media

 Books

 Laura Ingalls Wilder published in 1933 the novel Farmer Boy, a mostly fictional account based on one year from Almanzo's childhood.
 Heather Williams wrote and published, in 2012, Farmer Boy Goes West, another (and even more) fictional book based on Almanzo's childhood.

 Television

 Wilder was portrayed in the television adaptations of Little House on the Prairie by :